matiasngf/opengl-basics-course/readme.md

 glEnableVertexAttribArray(0);

-// Tell OpenGL how to interpret the vertex data glVertexAttribPointer(
+// Tell OpenGL how to interpret the vertex data
+// Specify the layout of our data for each vertex attribute glVertexAttribPointer(
   0, // Index of the attribue (0 usually is vertex position) 2, // Number of components (2 for x and y)